lystom/WMSAN/README.md

 ```
 - src/ : contains all Python scripts and subfunctions.
 - notebooks/ : contains Jupyter Notebooks with detailed examples on how to use this package.
 Rayleigh waves and body waves are separated.
-- data/ contains additional files used in computation
+- data/ contains additional files used in computation.

 ## Installation
 The package will soon be available on [PyPI](https://pypi.org/).